cosmos72/gomacro/README.md

 ### Other systems

-On all other systems as Windows, Android and *BSD you can still use `import`, but there are some more steps.
+On all other systems as Windows, Android and *BSD you can still use `import`, but there are more steps: you need to manually download the package, and you also need to recompile gomacro after the `import` (it will tell you).
 Example:
 ```
 $ go get gonum.org/v1/plot